leratomakhasane/dhcp-wireless-config/README.md

 ## 📌 Objective
 To configure a wireless router in CISCO Packet Tracer to automatically assign IP addressess to multiple connected PCs using DHCP.
 This project demonstrates understanding of **network topology setup**, **DHCP configuration**, **IP addressing**, and **connectivity verification**.
+- Connect 3 PCs to a wireless router
+- Change the DHCP setting to a specific network range
+- Configure the clients to obtain their address via DHCP
 <br>

 ## 🧠 Skills Learned